-Buildings, grounds and airfield concession revenues represented approximately 12% of the Airport's total Revenue in Fiscal Year 2016.
-During Fiscal Year 2016, these revenues remained stable from Fiscal Year 2015.
+Buildings, grounds and airfield concession revenues represented approximately 11% of the Airport's total Revenue in Fiscal Year 2017.
+These revenues remained consistent from the previous year.

 Other Revenue

 Other Revenues include a federal operating grant, interest income, administrative fees and tenant reimbursements.
 The tenant reimbursement component relates to property tax and casualty insurance assessments.
 Changes to this miscellaneous income are primarily affected by fees assessed by third party agencies.